Discover Lucca and its surroundings

 20 Km from Lucca

-With its extraordinarily beautiful churches, its museums and art collections, historic gardens, squares, streets and ancient palaces, Florence can justifiably be defined as an “open-air museum” – not simply a container for art works but a work of art in its own right.
+With its extraordinarily beautiful churches, its museums and art collections, historic gardens, squares, streets and ancient palaces, Florence can justifiably be defined as an “open-air museum” – not simply a container for artworks but a work of art itself.

 70 Km from Lucca